 Nicolaus Copernicus (Mikolaj Kopernik) house

 Famous Polish astronomer, Nicolaus Copernicus was born in one of the two buildings that belonged to his family.
 Now, both host a very modern museum dedicated to his legacy, and also present how people lived here in the medieval ages.
-The entrance fee is 15 PLN (free entrance on Wednesday) and 15 PLN more if you wish to watch a 4D film (earlier arrangement might be needed for the English version).
+The entrance fee is 15 PLN (free entrance on Wednesday) and 15 PLN more if you wish to watch a 4D film (an earlier arrangement might be needed for the English version).
 In the museum, audio guides in English and German are available.

 Torun is often related to as a “small Krakow”, due to its Old Town, which sometimes resembles Krakow.
 It is of course much smaller than Krakow Old Town but is very beautiful and definitely worth paying a visit.
 It has been awarded many awards, including being declared one of the 7 miracles of Poland and getting on the list of 10 most beautiful places to visit in Europe by The Huffington Post.
 Torun Old Town has been also listed on the UNESCO list of World Heritage Sites